 Hackers may generate excessive traffic, which could use a significant amount of data transfer.
 You may only notice that when you get your monthly invoice.

 How to improve IoT security and avoid security issues?

-There are three crucial recommendations to follow:
+There are some crucial recommendations to follow: